Chapter 14: Re-Breathing the Past

 9. Express: Let your body respond naturally.

-Old fight-or-flight impulses may surface—actions your nervous system wanted to take but couldn’t at the time.
+Old fight-or-flight impulses may surface, actions your nervous system wanted to take but couldn’t then.

-In a safe way, let them complete now: block, dodge, step back, run in place, or “push” the threat away.
-If you needed to curl up and cry, do that.
+If your body wants to move, let it safely complete some of them: block, dodge, step back, run in place, or “push” the threat away.
+If what you needed was to curl up and let tears flow but you never got to grieve, try that now.

-Allow the things to happen that couldn't happen before, because you had to 'keep it together'.
-Whatever those frozen reactions might be, find a safe way to express them now.
+Allow what couldn’t happen then to happen now.
+Whatever frozen reactions resurface, find a safe way to express them in this moment.

-10. Integrate: Imagine your past self breathing in sync with you now.
+Now, imagine your past self breathing in sync with you.

 • As you inhale, feel the younger you inhale.
 Belly rises here; belly rises there in the memory.